emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
-## ShowBox
+## PrimeWire
-### Score: 12/22
+### Score: 13/24

-1. Streams load very fast. ✔️
+1. Uses file hosts some of which are very consistent. ✔️
-1. Content is 1080p+, but cannot be lowered. ⚠️
+1. Mix of 720p/1080p, and quality cannot be changed. ⚠️
+1. Very good for both new and old content. ✔️
-1. Mostly good for newer / popular content, not so much old / obscure. ⚠️
+1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ⚠️
-1. Only 1 server but it is fast. ⚠️
-1. Does not have episode auto-next. ❌
+1. Site does not have episode auto-next. ❌
-1. UI is fine but has room for improvement. ⚠️
+1. UI is alright but has room for improvement. ⚠️
-1. Does have subs for most content. ✔️
+1. Doesn't have subtitles for most content. ❌
-1. Does have movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has a library feature. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site does not have 4K content. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Does have any 4K content. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## SpenFlix
+## BrocoFlix
-### Score: 11/22
+### Score: 13/24
 1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
+1. Content is 1080p, and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
+1. Finds streams quickly, including older content. ✔️
-1. 7 sources and does not auto-switch if one fails. ⚠️
+1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI has lots of room for improvement. ❌
+1. UI is decent, looks modern, but has room for improvement. ⚠️
-1. Has built in subs for most content. ✔️
+1. Most content has built in subs. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
+1. It has movies, shows and anime. ✔️
-1. Site has continue watching. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
 ## Heartive
-### Score: 11/22
+### Score: 13/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️